-Once again, Contractors sat yesterday with baited breath to see how the secrets of Philip Hammond’s red box would affect them.
+Once again, Contractors sat yesterday with baited breath to see how the secrets of Philip Hammond’s red box and the Autumn Budget 2017 would affect them.
 In his first Budget since the government lost their majority in the general election, it was good to hear the Chancellor affirm his commitment to small businesses, recognising them as the backbone of our economy and praising them for their “vibrancy and resilience”.

 The big news of the Budget was the chancellor’s announcement that the government intends, during 2018, to consult on the extension of the public sector IR35 rules into the private sector, says Helen Christopher at Orange Genie.